 - demonstrates that the levy reflects the operating costs of the NJRR;

 - discusses how the NJRR cost recovery arrangements work;

 - provides an overview of current and future revenue that will be collected under the levy;

 - discusses the Department’s consultations with stakeholders on the levy; and

 - establishes that the levy imposed on sponsors is the most appropriate mechanism for cost recovery in the context of these arrangements.

-for natural therapies (the review), will examine the evidence of clinical efficacy, cost effectiveness, safety and quality of in scope natural therapies.
+for natural therapies will examine the evidence of clinical efficacy, cost effectiveness, safety and quality of in-scope natural therapies.